RedisGraph/RedisGraph/docs/docs/configuration.md

 linkTitle: "Configuration"
 weight: 3
 description: >
-    RedisGraph supports a few module load-time and a few run-time configuration parameters.
+    RedisGraph supports multiple module configuration parameters.
+Some of these parameters can only be set at load-time, while other parameters can be set either on load-time or on run-time.
 ---

-## Passing load-time configuration parameter values on module load
+## Setting load-time configuration parameters on module load

-Passing load-time configuration parameters is done by appending arguments after the `--loadmodule` argument when starting a server from the command line or after the `loadmodule` directive in a Redis config file.
+Setting configuration parameters at load-time is done by appending arguments after the `--loadmodule` argument when starting a server from the command line or after the `loadmodule` directive in a Redis config file.
 For example:

 In redis.conf: